vtex-apps/store-sitemap/docs/README.md

 2. Run `vtex use {workspaceName} --production` to use a production workspace or [create a production workspace](https://vtex.io/docs/recipes/development/creating-a-production-workspace/) from scratch.

-> ℹ️ **Info**
->
-> Remember to replace the values between the curly brackets according to your scenario.
+> ℹ️ Remember to replace the values between the curly brackets according to your scenario.

 3. Run `vtex install vtex.store-sitemap@2.x` to install the Sitemap app.

-> ℹ️ **Info**
->
-> If you are using `vtex.edition-store@5.x`, skip step 3, as the `vtex.store-sitemap@2.x` app is installed by default in this version.
+> ℹ️ If you are using `vtex.edition-store@5.x`, skip step 3, as the `vtex.store-sitemap@2.x` app is installed by default in this version.
 Check out our [Edition App documentation](https://developers.vtex.com/docs/guides/vtex-io-documentation-edition-app) to know more about its different versions.

 4. Run `vtex install vtex.admin-graphql-ide@3.x` to install the GraphQL admin IDE.